lite-xl/lite-xl.github.io/docs/setup/getting-started.md

     - .
     { style="visibility:hidden" }

-    [:octicons-arrow-right-24: Build Instructions][building]
+    [:octicons-arrow-right-24: Build Instructions][build]

 </div>

-## Normal versus Addons Releases
+## Base and Addons Packages

-Lite XL are released in two forms — normal and addons releases.
+Since Lite XL v2.1.0, we provide two releases per platform — the base and addons packages.
-Normal releases contain Lite XL and essential plugins for a minimal text-editing experience;
-while the addons release contains a full suite of extra plugins and language support.
+The base release contains a minimal release of Lite XL and essential plugins, while the addons package contains a full suite of plugins and syntax-highlighting support out-of-the-box.

-In the future, we plan to remove this confusing convention by shipping only one variation, and allowing the user to customize their installation later.
+Most users should choose the addons package as it provides most features out-of-the-box.
+However, if you plan to customize Lite XL from scratch, the base release is for you.

+!!! tip "The addons package is going away."
+    We know that this dual-package convention is confusing, so we are working on [lpm] to enable users to customize their plugins on first launch.

 ## Windows